qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 * **Port**: Port number the PostgreSQL database server listens on.
 The default port for PostGIS is ``5432``.
 * **Database**: Name of the database.
 * **SSL mode**: How the SSL connection will be negotiated with the server.
   Note that massive speed-ups in PostGIS layer rendering can be achieved by disabling SSL in the connection editor.
   The following options are available:

   * *Disable*: Only try an unencrypted SSL connection;
   * *Allow*: Try a non-SSL connection.
 If that fails, try an SSL connection;
   * *Prefer* (the default): Try an SSL connection.
 If that fails, try a non-SSL connection;
   * *Require*: Only try an SSL connection.
+  * *verify_ca*:
+  * *verify_full*:

+* **Authentication**, basic.

-* **Username**: User name used to log in to the database.
+  * **User name**: User name used to log in to the database.
   * **Password**: Password used with *Username* to connect to the database.

-  You can save any or both of the ``username`` and ``password`` parameters, in which case they will be used by default each time you need to connect to this database.
-If not saved, you'll be prompted to fill the missing credentials to connect to the database in next QGIS sessions; meanwhile the connection parameters you entered are stored in a temporary internal cache and returned whenever a username/password for the same database is requested, until you close the current QGIS process.
+  You can save any or both of the ``User name`` and ``Password`` parameters, in which case they will be used by default each time you need to connect to this database.
+If not saved, you'll be prompted to supply the credentials to connect to the database in next QGIS sessions.
+The connection parameters you entered are stored in a temporary internal cache and returned whenever a username/password for the same database is requested, until you end the current QGIS session.

   .. warning:: **QGIS User Settings and Security**

    In the :guilabel:`Authentication` tab, saving **username** and **password** will keep unprotected credentials in the connection configuration.
-Those **credentials will be visible** if, for instance, you shared the project file with someone.
-Therefore, it's advisable to save your credentials in a *Authentication configuration* instead (:guilabel:`Configurations` tab - See :ref:`authentication_index` for more details) or in a service connection file (see :ref:`pg-service-file` for example).
+Those **credentials will be visible** if, for instance, you share the project file with someone.
+Therefore, it is advisable to save your credentials in an *Authentication configuration* instead (:guilabel:`Configurations` tab - See :ref:`authentication_index` for more details) or in a service connection file (see :ref:`pg-service-file` for example).

+* **Authentication**, configurations.
+  Choose an authentication configuration.
+You can add configurations using the plus button.
+Choices are:

+  * Basic authentication
+  * PKI PKCS#12 authentication
+  * PKI paths authentication
+  * PKI stored identity certificate

 Optionally, depending on the type of database, you can activate the following
 checkboxes: